-It’s been around for a long time, but it’s become especially popular in the last few years thanks to coverage from traditional media and social media.
+It’s been around for a long time, but it’s become especially popular in the last few years thanks to media coverage.
 It seems like someone latched on to hyaluronic acid as a go-to ingredient and everyone else followed.
-Because of this buzz and popularity, there’s a perception that hyaluronic acid is THE ingredient for hydrating your skin.
-While it undoubtedly does a great job, it gets a disproportionate amount of praise when the reality is that there are a lot of great hydrating skincare ingredients out there.
-Some of them even offer additional benefits and may actually be a better fit for you depending on what you’re looking to achieve.
-As always, it’s about finding what’s best for you and your unique skin type.
+Because of this buzz, there’s a perception that hyaluronic acid is the best hydrating ingredient.
+While it undoubtedly does a great job, it gets a disproportionate amount of praise.
+The reality is that there are a lot of great hydrating skincare ingredients out there.
+Some of them even offer additional benefits and may actually be a better fit for your skin type.

 2. Sodium Hyaluronate

-However, it has the same potential drawback as hyaluronic acid.
+It does, however, have the same potential drawback as hyaluronic acid.
 If used in dry environments, it can actually dehydrate the skin.
-To avoid this, seal in the water it draws to it with occlusive ingredients, such as silicones.
-By the way, silicones aren’t all bad.
-In fact, some of them can be really beneficial for the skin, even for oily, blemish-prone skin.
-Read more about that, here.
+Pair it with occlusive ingredients to avoid this.
+(By the way, silicones are occlusive ingredients, and they’re not all bad.
+In fact, some of them can be really beneficial, even for oily, blemish-prone skin).

 4. Tremella Fuciformis